Diploma in Data Science (N81)

 This module explores the end-to-end cycle of data analytics through a DataOps framework.
 Students will be introduced to the motivations behind DataOps such as the Agile framework, how DataOps can add significant value to analytics development and deployment, and also the best practices in DataOps.
 Indicative topics include Agile Data Warehousing, Innovation for DataOps and Test Automation.

-Machine Learning (4 Credit Units)
+Machine Learning II (4 Credit Units)

 Fundamentals for IT Professionals 3 (2 Credit Units)